-Although ngangkari have been working and healing people successfully for tens of thousands of years its only in recent times that Australian hospitals, prisons and health clinics are slowly engaging ngangkari to help provide a more holistic and culturally appropriate healing space for their patients.
-Latest research shows that cultural inclusion and the use of ngangkari are improving health outcomes for thousands of Aboriginal patients in Australia each year.
+Although Ngangkari healers have been working and healing people successfully for tens of thousands of years, it’s only recently that Australian hospitals, prisons and health clinics are slowly engaging Ngangkari to help provide a more holistic and culturally appropriate healing space for their patients.
+The latest research shows that cultural inclusion and the use of Ngangkari improve health outcomes for thousands of First Nations patients in Australia each year.
 So why isn’t it happening more?

-Sign up to our newsletter to receive the full story
+Sign up to our newsletter to receive more stories.

-Many local mob in Central Australia and outlying desert communities still rely heavily on ngangkari to heal them.
-Troy, a ngangkari from Santa Teresa near Alice Springs, explains to me that Ngangkari do not get paid for their community work.
-It’s their duty and is handed down by senior Ngangkari, who they are mostly related to by bloodline.
+Many local mobs in Central Australia and outlying desert communities rely heavily on Ngangkari for healing.
+I met with Troy, a Ngangkari from Santa Teresa near Alice Springs, who explained that Ngangkari are not paid for their community work.
+It’s their duty and is handed down by senior Ngangkari, whom they mainly relate to by bloodline.

-Troy also explains no one can simply announces themselves as a ngangkari; the special gift and way of knowing is ‘seen’ in you by ngangkari elders and direct family members.
+Troy also explained no one can simply announce themselves as a Ngangkari; the special gift and way of knowing are ‘seen’ in you by Ngangkari elders and direct family members.
 Training begins only when you are ready to absorb the profound nature of your intuitive gift.
-An older ngangkari will then take you under their wing.
-Troy received his nangkar and training from his Grandad.
+An older Ngangkari will then take you under their wing.
+Troy received his ‘ngangkar’ and training from his Grandad.

-Ngangkari’s ability to travel in the quantum field and use their intuition to heal others might seem like hocus-pocus to many westerners but traditional healers from various Indigenous cultures around the world have been using their intuition and navigating the stars and the quantum field for many thousands of years.
-For example Shipibo healers from the Amazon, the onanya, work directly with energy: identifying where there are blockages.
-Similar to ngangkari, the onanya diagnose dense energies that are trapped in the system and cleanse and purify the body of these energies and sicknesses.
+Ngangkari’s ability to travel in the quantum field and use their intuition to heal others might seem like hocus-pocus to many Westerners.
+Traditional healers from various Indigenous cultures worldwide have used their spirits and intuition and navigated the stars and the quantum field for thousands of years.
+For example, Shipibo healers from the Amazon, the Onanya, work directly with energy, identifying where there are blockages.
+Like Ngangkari, the Onanya diagnose dense energies trapped in the system and cleanse and purify the body of these energies and sicknesses.

-In stark contrast modern medicine’s scepticism about the intrinsic relationship between someone’s spirit (utnunge or kurunpa) and their mind and body has created a reliance on prescription medication and subsequent pharmaceutical solutions.
-There is it seems a pill or lotion for everything.
+In stark contrast, modern medicine’s scepticism about the intrinsic relationship between someone’s spirit, mind, and body has created a reliance on prescription medication and subsequent pharmaceutical solutions.
+There is, it seems, a pill or lotion for everything.

 Troy acknowledges modern science has its place.
-For example diabetes, in it’s later stages, is not something they can ‘heal’ because when the kidneys are damaged the patient requires special medication.
+For example, diabetes, in its later stages, is not something they can ‘heal’ because when the kidneys are damaged, the patient requires particular medication.
 But they can and do work on associated issues that a renal patient might have.

-From a ngangkari-patient perspective the placebo affect doesn’t come in the form of a sugar pill.
-It comes instead from the patients deep belief that their culture; embodied most powerfully by the ngangkari, can and does cure chronic illness and extreme discomfort and has done for many thousands of years.
-Medicine’s reluctance to fully embrace the ngankari’s spiritual healing modality is no doubt reflected in Australia’s broader historical denial and ongoing laxidasical attitude towards First Nation’s densely rich and profound cultural gifts, which it seems, is forever waiting in Australia’s wings.
+From a Ngangkari-patient perspective, the placebo effect doesn’t come as a sugar pill.
+It comes instead from the patient’s deep belief that their spirit, embodied most powerfully by the Ngangkari, can and does cure chronic illness and extreme discomfort, and has done for many thousands of years.
+Medicine’s reluctance to fully embrace the Ngankari’s spiritual healing modality is undoubtedly reflected in Australia’s broader historical denial and ongoing attitude towards First Nation’s densely rich and profound cultural gifts, which it seems, is forever waiting in Australia’s wings.

 Story and Videos by Tom Hearn (C) BushTV

-Sign up to our newsletter to receive the full story.
+Sign up for our newsletter to receive the whole story.

-Delve deeper with this fasinating Ngangkari book published by the NPY Women’s Council
+Delve deeper into this fascinating world by purchasing the Ngangkari book from the NPY Women’s Council.